Humanizing a technology-startup’s Brand with lifestyle photo direction

 As the brand’s Creative Director, I was responsible for visualizing and capturing the core brand story through all imagery, including lifestyle.
 When I joined, Brilli had not yet captured any proprietary lifestyle images and was utilizing stock images.

 The goals of this project were to elevate brand awareness and create educational visual assets that clearly demonstrated the product's key features and, most importantly, health and wellness benefits, in an aspirational yet relatable setting.
-This involved meticulous set and style design, talent direction, and post-production oversight to ensure every image served as a powerful tool for Brilli’s marketing strategy and omnichannel uses for these images.
+This involved meticulous set and style design, talent direction, and post-production oversight to ensure every image served as a powerful tool for Brilli’s marketing strategy and omnichannel uses for these images

-My Approach
+Approach

 I concepted and storyboarded lifestyle imagery showcasing Brilli’s “wellness-from-home” lighting across two locations: a Soho apartment and a California home, each tailored to distinct customer personas.